adamboerema/polymertutorial/README.md

 Enjoy!

-You can check out this entire project on my github at https://github.com/adamboerema/polymertutorial and all the documentation can be found at https://www.polymer-project.org/1.0/ and http://webcomponents.org/
+A working demo can be seen at http://polymer.gifn.it and all of the source code can be viewed on my github at https://github.com/adamboerema/polymertutorial

+For further documentation check out https://www.polymer-project.org/1.0/ and http://webcomponents.org/